hardin47/website/Math150/_book/03-SLR.md

 *High leverage points* are x-outliers with the potential to exert undue influence on regression coefficient estimates.  *Influential points* are points that have exerted undue influence on the regression coefficient estimates.
 :::

 Note: typically we think of more data as better; more values will tend to decrease the sampling variability of our statistic.
-But if I give you a lot more data and put it all at $\overline{x}$, $SE(b_1)$ stays exactly the same.
+But if I give you a lot more data and put it all at $\overline{x},$ $SE(b_1)$ stays exactly the same.
 Why??

 Recall
 \begin{align}